 The cost ranges from $3.50 to $9.00 per month per employee, either stand alone or in conjunction with other benefits.

 Case Study – An International Solution

 Employee Assistance Programs are inexpensive when compared to alternative options, but they only reach their potential when there are no barriers to accessing their services.
-For employers this means reducing stigma of mental health care and opening a dialogue to discuss issues which employees may be facing.
+For employers this means reducing the stigma of mental health care and opening a dialogue to discuss issues employees may be facing.
 Employers need to inform and remind their employees where to access the supports offered through their EAP, and make sure that the program is visible and incorporated into conversations.

 One of the main benefits of an EAP is how effective it can be in times of crisis.
 However, the best healthcare is preventative, and not reactionary.
 Having a complete benefit plan in place can alleviate stresses before reaching crisis, and dealing with problems before they are able to fester, is an extremely valuable option for your business and your employees.
+Let us help.

-Get your preliminary questions answered immediately.
+Get your preliminary questions answered.